dmcomm/dmcomm.github.io/pages/pi-pico.md

 ### Further research

 Let's chat before duplicating effort!
-There is a big spreadsheet for the iC already.
-Barcode data is complete and should be added soon.
+A lot of data has been gathered already.

 For the iC, the redundant bits have already been found and processed.
 For the Data Link and Fusion Loader, there could be something like that too which we don't know about yet.